How to Get Rid of Mosquitoes

-It’s summertime and you’re ready to relax in your beautiful backyard.
-But there is one problem—there are hundreds of blood-sucking insects invading your peaceful oasis.
+Summer is a great time to relax and enjoy your beautiful lawn.
+But there is one problem: hundreds of blood-sucking insects are invading your peaceful oasis.
 To help get rid of these nasty pests so that you spend your summer with family and friends soaking up the sun, we put together this list of tips and tricks to help you get rid of mosquitoes.

 How to Keep Mosquitoes Out of Your Yard

 Aside from being annoying, mosquitoes can also be dangerous, as mosquito bites can transfer diseases.
 The most common mosquito-borne diseases in the U.S. include the West Nile, Dengue, Chikungunya, and Zika virus.
 To avoid getting bitten by mosquitoes, consider using some methods below.

 Because female mosquitoes can lay hundreds of eggs in as little as a cup of water, avoid shallow water or even damp soil that’s prone to flooding.
 Drain any form of stagnant water regularly, such as buckets, birdbaths, pet bowls, flower pots without proper drainage, or any other container that collects water.

 For larger amounts of water, such as pools and ponds, we recommend treating it with liquid larvicide or BTI, a naturally occurring bacterium toxic to mosquitoes.